About the emu welfare code

 Duty of care to emus

-Anyone who owns, manages or handles emus may have a legal duty of care and be responsible for ensuring acceptable welfare standards for emus in their charge.
+Anyone who owns, manages or handles emus may have a legal duty of care under the Animal Care and Protection Act 2001 and be responsible for ensuring acceptable welfare standards for emus in their charge.
 This includes:

 - emu owners (commercial and non-commercial)